On the orthogonality of zero-mean Gaussian measures: Sufficiently dense sampling

 \subsection{Continuous extension}

 We use Theorem~\ref{thm1} as a starting point and note that with regard to the necessity of the imposed conditions, a slight modification is possible.
-In particular, if one supposes that the spectral densities $f_{1}$ and $f_{2}$ are not only bounded but also non-negative on $\Rd$, the extension $\prescript{\scalebox{0.5}{$\uparrow$}}{}{}\delta$ of item \ref{thm1.1} in Theorem~\ref{thm1} can be chosen to be continuous.
+In particular, the extension $\prescript{\scalebox{0.5}{$\uparrow$}}{}{}\delta$ of item \ref{thm1.1} in Theorem~\ref{thm1} can be chosen to be continuous.
 This follows from the fact that the measures $F_{1}$ and $F_{2}$ are finite.
-More explicitly, from Theorem~8 in \cite{GaussianRandomProcesses} we can see that the Gaussian measures $\mathbb{P}$ and $\mathbb{P}_{1}$ are equivalent on $\sigma_{D}(\xi)$ if and only if $\delta$ permits a representation
+More explicitly, from Theorem~8 in Section~III.3 of \cite{GaussianRandomProcesses} we can see that the Gaussian measures $\mathbb{P}_{1}$ and $\mathbb{P}_{2}$ are equivalent on $\sigma_{D}(\xi)$ if and only if the restriction $\delta$ permits a representation

 with $\Psi$ satisfying $\int_{\Rd}\int_{\Rd}\lvert \Psi(\lambda,\mu) \rvert^{2}F_{1}(d\lambda)F_{2}(d\mu) < \infty$.
 Then, since $F_{1}$ and $F_{2}$ are finite, by Hölder's inequality,